Whatapalaver/exercism_solutions/README.md

 Python
 ----
+Use virtualenvwrapper to create a venv in .virtualenv folder

+- `mkvirtualenv -p python3 exercism`
+- activate the venv in your project with `workon exercism`

 Running tests:

 - `pip3 install pytest pytest-cache`
-- `cd python` to enter project folder
-- activate venv with `source bin/activate`
+- ensure the venv is activated (see above)
 - `python bob_test.py`

 Core: